Marketing Web3

 With multiple high-profile data breaches in recent months (particularly Facebook’s privacy problem with Cambridge Analytica), privacy worries are weighing heavily on the minds of internet users throughout the globe.
 As these issues overburden vendors, they want a single system capable of resolving all security-related concerns.
 Fortunately, they have discovered the ideal answer in blockchain, which, as a decentralized technology, provides several advantages to the sector.

-• Without the need for a central authority, blockchain delivers transparency and consensus-based trust.
+• Without a central authority, blockchain delivers transparency and consensus-based trust.

 • The decentralized ecosystem provides a robust framework that is almost hard to attack.